nrepl/lein-nrepl/README.md

 * `:handler` — the nREPL message handler to use for each incoming connection;
   defaults to the result of `(nrepl.server/default-handler)`

-* `:middleware` - a sequence of vars or string which can be resolved to vars, representing middleware you wish to mix in to the nREPL handler.
+* `:middleware` — a sequence of vars or string which can be resolved to vars, representing middleware you wish to mix in to the nREPL handler.
 Vars can resolve to a sequence of vars, in which case they'll be flattened into the list of middleware.

+* `:block` — Defaults to `true`.
+Set it to `false` for relinquishing control to the next Leiningen task: e.g `lein do nrepl :block false, test-refresh`.
+  Note that with a `false` value and no next Lein task to run, lein-nrepl will immediately close.

 ### Using with CIDER